Disclosure Requirements - Croatia

 Background and legal basis

-The basis for the disclosure obligation, which falls on the shareholder, derives from the Securities Market Law of 2 July 2002.
+The basis for the disclosure obligation, which falls on the shareholder, derives from the Capital Market Act.

-It is, however, our understanding that the Croatian Financial Services Supervisory Agency (HANFA) and the Croatian National Bank have the right to request disclosure of shareholder information from Erste Bank’s depository Erste & Steiermärkische Bank in Croatia.
-In such a case, the holding of CBL’s depository Erste Bank would be disclosed to the requesting authorities.
+It is, however, our understanding that the Croatian Financial Services Supervisory Agency (HANFA), Croatian National Bank and other judicial supervisory and regulatory authorities have the right, to the extent permitted by the applicable law, to request disclosure of shareholder information from Erste Bank’s depository Erste & Steiermärkische Bank in Croatia.
+In such a case, the securities held at CBL’s depository Erste Bank would be disclosed to the requesting authorities.

 Obligation to report threshold crossings

-Any direct or indirect acquisition or disposal by a natural or legal person that causes a holding to reach, exceed or fall below 10%, 20%, 25%, 50% or 75% of the total will require such person to send a written notice to HANFA and to the issuer about each such acquisition or disposal without delay and at the latest within four days after the transaction.
+Any direct or indirect acquisition or disposal by a natural person or legal entity that causes a holding to reach, exceed or fall below 5%, 10%, 15%, 20%, 25%, 30%, 50% or 75% of voting rights in issued shares will require such person to send a written notice to HANFA and to the issuer about each such acquisition or disposal without delay and at the latest within two days after the transaction.